 - Thanks to its location in the economic powerhouse of Germany, DUS has a far above-average high demand for business-trips.

-- Thanks to dense network of future oneworld member airberlin, and Star Alliance member Lufthansa, DUS offers perfect connectivity.
+- Thanks to dense network of future oneworld member airberlin, and the Lufthansa Group of Star Alliance, DUS offers perfect connectivity.

 Marketing and other support

 - DUS has a transparent support programme (part of the airport’s tariff regulation) which grants financial support for above-average use of capacity (this is not temporary but ongoing support!)

 - Attractive and transparent intercontinental-support programme (again this is part of DUS’ tariff regulations; not temporary but ongoing support!)

 - Attractive advertising packages including advertising on airport premises, online advertising, and promotions on airport website, in local and industry media, as well as at trade fairs.

 - Comprehensive PR support package, comprising press releases, inaugural flight events, press trips, as well as editorials and advertising in airport print publications.

 - Close co-operation with local tourist board, Chamber of Commerce and Industry, Offices of Economic Development and similar institutions

 - 60 min catchment area: 13.8 million

 - 100km/62mls radius: 18.0 million